thecarlover/thecarlover/README.md

 - 👋 Hi, I’m @thecarlover
 - 👀 I’m interested in ...
 Artificial Intlligence
 - 🌱 I’m currently learning ...Software developing
-- i love car
+- i have a reading attitude
-- my fantasy is to drive a lambo
+- i love cars

 <!---
 thecarlover/thecarlover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.